-- The Board of Directors should shape the company's corporate governance and put it into practice. - In its planning, it should ensure the fundamental harmonisation of strategy, risks and finances. - The Board of Directors should be guided by the goal of sustainable corporate development.
+- The Board of Directors should determine the strategic goals, the general ways and means to achieve them and the persons responsible for conducting the company's business. - The Board of Directors should shape the company's corporate governance and put it into practice. - In its planning, it should ensure the fundamental harmonisation of strategy, risks and finances. - The Board of Directors should be guided by the goal of sustainable corporate development.